ICanBoogie/ICanBoogie/README.md

 3.4\.
 The response is executed to respond to the request.
 It should set the HTTP code to the appropriate value.

 3.5\.
-The `ICanboogie\Core::terminate` event is fired at which point the application should be terminated.
+The `ICanBoogie\Core::terminate` event is fired at which point the application should be terminated.